rynmurdock/rynmurdock.github.io/_pages/about.md

   - /about.html
 ---

-# Writings by Advadnoun
+###

-I'm a Machine Learning Researcher and Engineer interested in art, psychology, linguistics, vision, and other topics.
+Personal site for work by r.j.
+Murdock, alias Adverb; Machine Learning Researcher and Engineer interested in art, psychology, linguistics, vision, and others.

 Feel free to view a small selection of my art & thoughts in the Portfolio and Blog Posts above.